 Storage cubes and containers that slide under your bed or double as a nightstand are great for hiding away clutter.

-One of the best items to take along to your dorm is a cordless vacuum cleaner.
+One of the best items to take along to your dorm is a cordless stick vacuum cleaner.
 It sucks up dirt and dust, hangs on the wall so it doesn’t take up extra space, and is rechargeable so you can just grab and clean whenever you need to.
+Most models have HEPA filters so you can remove dust and allergens from the air too.

 Set up your dorm room kitchen